Prohibition: Philippines

 There are only restrictions during elections in the Philippines.
-Alcohol is prohibited to be sold, furnished, offered, bought, or took the day prior to an election and on the day of an election itself.
+Alcohol is prohibited to be sold, furnished, offered, bought, or taken on the day prior to an election and on the day of an election itself.
 Hotels and restaurants may secure a prior exemption but even then they are only allowed to serve alcohol to non-Filipino citizens.
 Private consumption of alcohol hoarded prior to the ban period is tolerated.
 The Philippine Commission on Elections may opt to extend the liquor ban.
 In the 2013 elections, there was a proposal that it be extended to five days.
 This was overturned by the Supreme Court.

-Other than election-related prohibition, alcohol is freely sold to anyone above the legal drinking age.
+Other than election-related prohibition, alcohol is freely sold to anyone above the legal drinking age of 18.

 Thailand

 Alcohol sales are prohibited during elections from 18:00 the day prior to voting, until the end of the day of voting itself.
 Alcohol is also prohibited on major Buddhist holy days, and sometimes on royal commemoration days, such as birthdays.

 Thailand also enforces time-limited bans on alcohol on a daily basis.
-Alcohol can only be legally purchased in stores or restaurants between 11:00–14:00 and 17:00–midnight.
-The law is enforced by all major retailers (most notably 7-Eleven) and restaurants, but is frequently ignored by the smaller "mom and pop" stores.
+Alcohol can only be legally purchased in stores or restaurants between 11:00 and midnight.
+The law is enforced by all major retailers (most notably 7-Eleven) and restaurants, but is frequently ignored by the smaller mom-and-pop stores.
 Hotels and resorts are exempt from the rules.

-The consumption of alcohol is also banned at any time within 200 meters of a filling station (where sale of alcohol is also illegal), schools, temples or hospitals as well as on board any type of road vehicle regardless of whether it is being consumed by the driver or passenger.
+The consumption of alcohol is also banned at any time within 200 m of a filling station (where sale of alcohol is also illegal), schools, temples or hospitals as well as on board any type of road vehicle regardless of whether it is being consumed by the driver or passenger.

 At certain times of the year—Thai New Year (Songkran) is an example—the government may also enforce arbitrary bans on the sale and consumption of alcohol in specific public areas where large scale festivities are due to take place and large crowds are expected.

-Thailand strictly regulates alcohol advertising, as specified in the Alcoholic Beverage Control Act, B.E.
-2551 (2008) (ABCA).
+Thailand strictly regulates alcohol advertising, as specified in the Alcohol Beverage Control Act, B.E.
+2551 (2008).
 Sales of alcohol via "electronic channels" (internet) are prohibited.